 Each participating unit will form a multidisciplinary team, including leadership and frontline staff, to participate and lead the unit-based intervention for the program.
 Each hospital may enroll up to four participating units if those units are eligible due to having elevated MRSA infections.
-Most of the program is applicable to both the ICU and the non-ICU setting.
+Most of the program is applicable to both the ICU and the non-ICU settings.
 Some of the content will be targeted specifically to either the ICU or non-ICU units as appropriate.

-The types of intensive care units that are eligible include -
+The types of intensive care units that are eligible include:

-- Adult and pediatric critical care,
+- Adult and pediatric critical care

-- Medical critical care,
+- Medical critical care

-- Medical-surgical critical care,
+- Medical-surgical critical care

-- Surgical critical care, and - Trauma critical care
+- Surgical critical care

+- Trauma critical care

-And the types of non-ICU units that are eligible to participate include -
+And the types of non-ICU units that are eligible to participate include:

-- Adult and pediatric units,
+- Adult and pediatric units

-- Burn units,
+- Burn units

-- Medical-surgical units,
+- Medical-surgical units

-- Orthopedic wards,
+- Orthopedic units

-- Surgical units, and
+- Surgical units

 - Step down units